Plumsail/orgchart-docs/source/how-tos/show-specific-user-on-load/drill-down-to-current-user-by-default.rst

 Drill down to current user on Org Chart load for User Profiles
 --------------------------------------------------------------

-If you have SharePoint Online (Office 365) or SharePoint 2019, 2016, 2013 it is quite simple to implement such drill down for User Profiles data source using JavaScript framework (link).
+If you have SharePoint Online (Office 365) or SharePoint 2019, 2016, 2013 it is quite simple to implement such drill down for User Profiles data source using `JavaScript framework <../../javascript-framework/introduction.html>`_ .
 Just open the configuration wizard and paste the code below to JavaScript editor on “Custom JavaScript” step.

 .. code:: javascript